 The MARK input is used to select Retransmit mode of operation.
 On a rising edge of RCLK while MARK is HIGH will mark the memory location of the data currently present on the output register, in addition placing the device in retransmit mode.
 Note, there must be a minimum of 1280 bits (or 160 bytes) of data between the write pointer and mark location.
-That is, 20 bits x64 for the x20 mode and 10 bits x128 for the x10 mode.
+That is, 40 bits x32 for the x40 mode, 20 bits x64 for the x20 mode, and 10 bits x128 for the x10 mode.
 Also, once the MARK is set, the write pointer will not increment past the "marked" location until the MARK is deasserted.
 This prevents "overwriting" of retransmit data.